RSE-Sheffield/pando-python/episodes/optimisation-memory.md

 - How does a CPU look for a variable it requires?
 - What impact do cache lines have on memory accesses?
-- Why is it faster to read/write a single 100mb file, than 100 1mb files?
+- Why is it faster to read/write a single 100 MB file, than 100 files of 1 MB each?

 ::::::::::::::::::::::::::::::::::::::::::::::::